bringauto/etna/scripts/README.md

 ### fleet-init

 - initializes the fleet management database with stops and routes
-- run the script by `python3 fleet-init/main.py -c init_config.ini -d maps`
+- run the script by `python3 fleet-init/main.py -c init_config.ini -m maps -d`
 - is a submodule so it needs to be initialized by:
 - - `git submodule update --init --recursive`